AdaptableTools/ab-website/src/pages/grid-gurus/index.md

 cta1: Get in touch LINK
 headline: >-
   Controlling data properly requires a range of tools and specialist skills.
-  The AdapTable  \[Link] is only one part of the jigsaw.
+  The AdapTable  is only one part of the jigsaw.
 description: >
   At Adaptable Tools we have built a team to help with every aspect of your data project.